 What are you trying to achieve?

 Depending on your goals, financial status, and risk tolerance, you could adopt a more aggressive or more conservative strategy to build your property portfolio.
 In either case, your approach must be well calculated and consistent with your specific goals and risk tolerance.
 What's the sense of amassing a large property portfolio full of investment properties if you can't afford to keep them all?
 Similarly, you should understand what amount of investment is appropriate for you so that you can take the necessary calculated risk without limiting your potential.
 It is critical that each property you purchase has a specific function and contributes to your overall aim; do not simply purchase properties for the sake of owning them.

 What is your starting capital?

-What type of properties are you purchasing?
+What kind of properties are you looking to buy?